Leading live webinar sessions which focus on supporting students development both academically based and social

 Speaking skills.
 School and career counselors must communicate effectively with clients and students.
 They should express ideas and information in a way that their clients and students understand easily.

-The median annual wage for school and career counselors was $53,370 in May 2014.
+The median annual wage for school and career counselors is $53,370.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $31,960, and the highest 10 percent earned more than $86,610.

-In May 2014, the median annual wages for school and career counselors in the top industries in which they worked were as follows:
+The median annual wages for school and career counselors in the top industries in which they work are as follows:

 |Elementary and secondary schools; state, local, and private||$60,660|